The Fosston Incinerator and Recycling Center are open to the public and accepting wastes from self-hauling.

 Landfill & Transfer Station

-Along with the incinerator Polk County operates a landfill located near Gentilly and a transfer station in Crookston.
+Along with the incinerator Polk County operates a landfill located near Gentilly (15764 270th St. SW Crookston, MN 56716) and a transfer station in Crookston.

-There are 30 employees at the Fosston facility, 4 employees at the Landfill and 7 employees at the Transfer Station.
+There are 32 employees at the Fosston facility, 4 employees at the Landfill and 7 employees at the Transfer Station in Crookston.
 A number of the employees hold special licenses or degrees to be able to do their job for Polk County and some employees are in apprenticeship program with the facility for Boiler License and Waste Combustor license from the MPCA and the Department of Labor and Industry of State of Minnesota.

-The Solid Waste Facilities in Fosston run a 24-hour a day drop off of recyclables and municipal household garbage, and also a drop off facility for non-burnable and objectionable items and Household Hazardous Waste (HHW) with operational hours of Monday 7 a.m. to 7 p.m, Tuesday through Friday 7 a.m. to 5:30 p.m.
+The Solid Waste Facilities in Fosston run a 24-hour a day drop off of recyclables and municipal household garbage in the compactor, and also a drop off facility for non-burnable and objectionable items and Household Hazardous Waste (HHW) with operational hours of Monday through Friday 7 a.m. to 5:30 p.m.
+Special Burns are from 8:30 am to 3:30 pm.